 In 1973, MICA’s Board and membership approved the Guidelines for the Settlement of Fat Claims.
 These Guidelines, amended on several occasions, are recommended conditions of trade between buyer and seller relating to imported meat sold on a guaranteed chemical lean basis, where no other understanding exists.
 They have been well received in the trade.
 The most recent amendment to the Guidelines was in 2012.

-As of 2013 MICA’s members total over 120 business organizations, and they account for the great majority of U.S. imports of fresh frozen beef covered by tariff rate quotas (TRQ) as well as imports of other meat products.
-In addition to importers, members of MICA include exporters, users, steamship companies, port authorities, warehousemen, truckers, laboratories, customs brokers and others who derive a benefit from the import trade
+As of 2018 MICA’s members total over 150 business organizations, and they account for the great majority of U.S. imports of fresh frozen beef covered by tariff rate quotas (TRQ) as well as imports of other meat products.
+In addition to importers, members of MICA include exporters, users, steamship companies, port authorities, warehousemen, truckers, laboratories, customs brokers and others who derive a benefit from the import trade.

 For its first eighteen years, MICA’s office was located in New York City.
 In 1979 its office moved to Arlington, Virginia, adjacent to the nation’s capitol for easier access to branches of government affecting MICA’s members.
 In 2010 MICA moved out to Reston, Virginia to co-located with the North America Meat Processors Association, which then merged with the National Meat Association in 2012 to become the North American Meat Association.
-MICA moved to the current office in downtown Washington, D.C. in 2013 when NAMA relocated their office there.
-MICA is staffed by a full-time Executive Director who reports to its Chairman and Board of Directors.
+MICA moved to an office in downtown Washington, D.C. in 2013 when NAMA relocated their office there and moved again when NAMA merged with AMI to form the North American Meat Institute (NAMI) on January 1, 2015.
+MICA remains an independent association but is now managed by NAMI staff under a Management Agreement that includes the provision of an Executive Director who reports to the MICA Chairman and Board of Directors.

 In addition to an annual meeting held in the fall of each year during the American Meat Institute’s Annual Convention, MICA conducted meetings throughout the country during the year at Gulf Coast and West Coast locations.
 The West Coast Meetings were held in conjunction with the National Meat Association’s Annual Convention.
 In 2001 the Gulf Coast and West Coast meetings were discontinued to be replaced by a mid-year Legislative Conference in Washington, D.C.
 The first of these meeting was to be held on September 13, 2001 but was cancelled following the terrorist attack on the World Trade Center and the Pentagon.
-Since 2011 these meetings have been held in combination with the NAMA Washington Leaders Conference.
+Since 2011 these meetings have been held in the Spring each year.

 For years MICA’s importer members operated under the Meat Import Act of 1979 and 1964 (Public Law 88-482) which provided for the imposition of meat controls on certain fresh, chilled and frozen beef, veal, mutton and goat meat products.